yaroslavyaroslav/OmniFocus-MCP/README.md

 Extract action items from meeting transcripts, academic research articles, or notes:

 > "I'm pasting in the transcript from today's product meeting.
 Please analyze it and create tasks in OmniFocus for any action items assigned to me.
 Put them in my 'Product Development' project."

+### Batch Operations

+Manage multiple items efficiently:

+> "I have a list of 20 tasks from this meeting transcript.
+Please add them all to my 'Q2 Planning' project with appropriate tags and due dates."

 ## 🔧 Available Tools